da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 -Pvm3
 this is the environment setting of the install script which indicates we're on a development workstation

-### More explanation of how maven build process details

-Here are some custom scripts which are plugged in to the maven lifecycle which you find under src/main/scripts.
-For more control you can directly make use of them if you follow these steps

-1. cd DNSCore/ContentBroker
-1. mvn package -Pdev -DappHome=[CBInstallDir] (this will build an installer at DNSCore/installation)
-1. src/main/scripts/pre-integration-test.sh
-    (src/main/bash/pre-integration-test.sh?) (this will a) install the CB to [CBInstallDir] and b) prepare the testing environment)
-1. mvn failsafe:integration-test (Running all acceptance tests)
-1. mvn failsafe:integration-test -Dit.test=ATUseCaseX (Run a single acceptance test)

 ### Maven build lifecycle and local installation for development
 T